ppy/osu-wiki/news/2026/2026-03-31-performance-points-star-rating-updates.md

 ![](/wiki/shared/news/2026-03-31-performance-points-star-rating-updates/aim-strain-influence.png)

+As the graph shows, this is not a total fix and higher BPMs are generally still more rewarding, but to a lesser extent.

 In effect, higher spacing patterns as well as slower jumps will generally see a buff.
 On the contrary, smaller spacing patterns as well as some faster jumps will generally see a nerf.
 Some examples:

 - [dj TAKA - quaver [Crescendo]](https://osu.ppy.sh/beatmapsets/423527#osu/915210): 7.36* --> 7.84*
 - [Halozy - Sentimental Skyscraper [Myouren Hijiri]](https://osu.ppy.sh/beatmapsets/100348#osu/412288): 6.94* --> 7.53*
 - [Akatsuki Records - Trance Dance Anarchy [Don't Look Back]](https://osu.ppy.sh/beatmapsets/1124084#osu/2348869): 6.79* --> 7.15*

-This isn't a complete fix, and further changes should be made in this area over time, but it is a beginning step in the right direction.

 ### Replace Speed accuracy scaling with deviation scaling